sschuhmi/AWS-ML-Operationalizing/README.md

 ## Intro

+This project focuses on the operationalizing of a completed ML Project in AWS SageMaker.
+The project uses several important tools and features of AWS to adjust, improve, configure, and prepare the model for production-grade deployment.
+The following aspects of AWS machine learning operations are regarded:
+- How to manage computing resources efficiently
+- How to train models with large datasets using multi-instance training
+- How to set up high-throughput, low-latency pipelines
+- How to exploit AWS security

 ## Step 1: Training & deployment in AWS Sagemaker

 ### 1.1 Creation of Jupyter Notebook in Sagemaker Studio